The Digital Literacy “Best Practices” Site

-In 2004, Net Literacy constructed its first website and began freely sharing its digital inclusion and digital literacy content with the launch of the Senior Connects website.
-As an extension of Net Literacy’s additional initiatives, content was shared on the web through a growing number of programmatic websites that facilitated the sharing of digital literacy and digital inclusion programs.
+In 2004, Net Literacy constructed its first website and began freely sharing its digital inclusion and digital literacy content through the launch of the Senior Connects website.
+As an extension of Net Literacy’s additional initiatives, content was made available without cost on our websites through a growing number of programmatic websites that facilitated the sharing of digital literacy and digital inclusion programs.

 Since the 1990s when the Internet began being used by residential consumers, digital inclusion organizations, forums, and summits have proven difficult to sustain.
 However, many participants indicate that the sharing of best practices was the single most important value proposition for participating in the organizations or attending the conferences.